South Asian pickle: Ingredients

+Chemical Composition

+The chemical composition of south Asian pickles varies between the many different types.
+The chemical profile of South Asian Pickles is defined primarily by a high concentrations of organic acids, sodium chloride, and phenolic compounds derived from spices and vegetables.
+The most common organic acids are lactic acid most commonly produced through fermentation.
+These organic acids lower the pH of the pickle, which is the primary mechanism by which microbial spoilage is suppressed.
+Lactic acid bacteria plays a central role in this fermentation process.
+These microorganisms convert sugars present in vegetables and fruits into lactic acid, driving the acidification that preserves the food.
+The specific strains of lactic acid bacteria present during fermentation vary by region and preparation method.
+This microbial diversity is directly linked to the distinct flavors and health properties of different achar varieties.

+Spices such as mustard seeds, turmeric, chili powder, fenugreek, and asafetida contribute significant quantities of phenolic compounds in the fermentation process of South Asian pickles.
+These compounds function as both flavoring agents and natural antimicrobials.
+Phenolics such as curcumin from turmeric and capsaicin from chili peppers have been shown to possess antioxidant and antimicrobial properties that complement the acidic preservation environment.
+Oil based pickles common in northern and western India present a somewhat different chemical profile, as the oil medium creates an anaerobic environment that prevents aerobic spoilage bacteria.
+In these preparations. mustard oil and sesame oil also contribute glucosinolate and lignans respectively, which add to the antimicrobial and nutritional properties of the final product.

 Regional variations

 Bangladesh

 In Bengali culture, pickles are known as Achar (Bengali: আচার) or Asar (Bengali: আসার).
 They are an integral part of Bengali cuisine, adding flavours to meals.
 They are made by preserving various fruits, vegetables, and even fish or meat in a mixture of spices, oil, and vinegar or lemon juice.
 The process involves marinating the chosen ingredient with a blend of spices such as mustard seeds, fenugreek, nigella seeds, and chili powder.
 The pickles are then left to mature in airtight jars, allowing the flavours to develop over time.

 Bengali pickles have tangy, spicy, and sometimes sweet taste profiles.
 They are often served as accompaniments to rice, bread, or curry.
 Popular varieties include mango, lime, mixed vegetable, and fish pickles.
 The Shatkora achar of Sylhet and Chui jhal achar of Khulna are known even outside India and Bangladesh.